mkalz/kalz.cc/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Technology-Enhanced Learning and Open Education
+role: Professor of Digital Education and Open Education

 # Organizations/Affiliations to show in About widget
 organizations: